fusioncharts/dev_centre_docs/getting-started/plain-javascript/rendering-different-charts.md

 heading: Rendering Different Charts
 ---

 By now, we assume that you have already built a single series column chart, and have a basic grasp over the way FusionCharts works.
-If you have not done so yet, we recommend visiting [Create your first chart tutorial](https://www.fusioncharts.com/dev/getting-started/plain-javascript/your-first-chart-using-plain-javascript) and returning to this later.
+If you have not done so yet, we recommend visiting [this](https://www.fusioncharts.com/dev/getting-started/plain-javascript/your-first-chart-using-plain-javascript) tutorial to build your first chart and returning to this later.

 In this tutorial, we shall discuss how you can work with different data formats in FusionCharts.
 We’ll be building various types of charts, gauges and maps using FusionCharts.